Netests/netests/docs/index.md

 https://www.netests.io/protocols/

-Netests.io will establish a connection to the device, get datas, and format them, into the data models. https://www.netests.io/data_models/
+Netests.io will establish a connection to devices, get datas, and format them, into the data models. https://www.netests.io/data_models/